-- a.
-Equal protection means equal protection under equal conditions - b.
-The state can make reasonable classification for purposes of making laws - c.
-Presumption of reasonableness is for legislation - d.
-The burden of proof is on those who will prefer to challenge the laws

-However, there are some exceptions in Article 14 which are as follows: - i.
-The President or the Governor of a state shall be exempted from being a.
-Access to shops, public restaurants, hotels, places of public entertainment or the use of Wells, Tanks, Bathing Ghats, Roads and Places of public Resorts maintained wholly or partially by the state fund or dedicated to the use by the people.
+- Equal protection means equal protection under equal conditions - The state can make reasonable classification for purposes of making laws - Presumption of reasonableness is for legislation - The burden of proof is on those who will prefer to challenge the laws However, there are some exceptions in Article 14 which are as follows : - The President or the Governor of a state shall be exempted from being answerable to any court for the exercise and performance of the powers and functions of their office or any act done or to be done in the exercise of their powers and functions

-- ii.
-No criminal proceedings can be initiated against the President or the Governor of a state in any court during his/her term of office. - iii.
-No civil proceedings can be initiated against the President or a Governor of a state when he or she is in office relating to any act done or to be done in exercise of his or her powers and functions.
+- No criminal proceedings can be initiated against the President or the Governor of a state in any court during his/her term of office. - No civil proceedings can be initiated against the President or a Governor of a state when he or she is in office relating to any act done or to be done in exercise of his or her powers and functions.

 Article 15 states that 1. the state shall not discriminate against any citizen on grounds only of religion, caste, sex, place of birth, or any of them and 2.
-Any citizen would not be subject to any disability, liability, restriction, or condition with regard to
+Any citizen would not be subject to any disability, liability, restriction, or condition with regard to the use of Wells, Tanks, Bathing Ghats, Roads and Places of public Resorts maintained wholly or partially by the state fund or dedicated to the use by the people.